learn-co-curriculum/dsc-phase-1-project/README.md

 Venturing into the movie industry would indeed be a profitable venture for Microsoft if some key points as captured in our analysis are met.

 Having ROI as my main money matrix besides the world-wide profit, I observed that having a high budget movie does not necessarily mean high ROI.
 The genre of the movies being released matters for a high ROI to be achieved.

-Please start by reviewing this assignment, the rubric at the bottom of it, and the "Project Submission & Review" page.
-If you have any questions, please ask your instructor ASAP.

-Next, we recommend you check out [the Phase 1 Project Templates and Examples repo](https://github.com/learn-co-curriculum/dsc-project-template) and use the MVP template for your project.

-Alternatively, you can fork [the Phase 1 Project Repository](https://github.com/learn-co-curriculum/dsc-phase-1-project), clone it locally, and work in the `student.ipynb` file.
-Make sure to also add and commit a PDF of your presentation to your repository with a file name of `presentation.pdf`.
+From the analysis done, Producing movies with combined genres offers more potential for successand release then in December, November and October.
+On the Flip side, they could focus on the animation, horror and/or musical genre which offer high ROI with little budget.

+The company can also consider employing directors like Steven Soderbergh, Steven Spielberg or David Gordon Green who have a lot of experience in their genre areas.
+They can also engage directors like Sébastien Lifshitz, Sujit Mondal, Adnan A. Shaikh, Karthik Chandan and/or Chad Zuver who are also well experienced in directing their movie genres and have also proven to generate high ROI in their work.

 ## Project Submission and Review